 - Remove ticks with a pair of fine-tipped tweezers; pinch the tick as close to the dog’s skin as possible and pull upwards with even pressure.
 Don’t wiggle as you pull.
 Flush the tick down the toilet, put it in a plastic sealable bag or douse it with rubbing alcohol.

 - Make sure the tick’s head is still attached to its own body once it is pulled out.
 If the head is missing you need to bring the dog in as soon as possible to get it removed by a veterinarian.
 If not, the head of the tick can still transmit the bacteria.

 - about an annual Lyme disease vaccine and topical preventive products that are applied monthly.

 So, what’s the big thing I need to watch out for?

 If at any point you notice a tick on your dog or see an engorged tick fall off him, watch the dog’s behaviour in the next while.
 Keep in mind that an infected tick has to be latched on to your pet for at least 24 hours in order to transmit the bacteria.
-If your dog starts to limp or show signs of lethargy, call us at the Brimley-Lawrence Animal Clinic to see if you need to bring in your pet.
+If your dog starts to limp or show signs of lethargy, call us at Bellamy-Lawrence Animal Hospital to see if you need to bring in your pet.
 Our animal clinic provides service to residents of Ajax, Scarborough and Markham, and we will provide attentive care to keep your pet healthy and well.